 - Baby Lock Jubilant sewing machine.
 (Read my review of the Jubilant here.)

-- Cricut 45 mm Rotary Cutter, Acrylic Ruler, and Cutting Mat OR fabric scissors and marking pen.
+- Cricut 45 mm rotary cutter, acrylic ruler, and self-healing cutting mat OR fabric scissors and marking pen.

 - Cricut EasyPress Mini with EasyPress Mat, or iron and iron-safe surface.